 - Communication Applications.
 Support for Internet communication applications, such as interactive Games, Telephony, and Conferencing applications, which are often difficult to use when behind a Firewall, is included. - Special Internet Applications.
 Applications which use non-standard connections or port numbers are normally blocked by the Firewall.
 The ability to define and allow such applications is provided, to enable such applications to be used normally. - Virtual Servers.
 This feature allows Internet users to access Internet servers on your LAN.
-The required setup is quick and easy. - Multi-DMZ.
-For each WAN (Internet) IP address allocated to you, one (1) PC on your local LAN can be configured to allow unrestricted 2-way communication with Servers or individual users on the Internet.
-This provides the ability to run programs which are incompatible with Firewalls. - Physical DMZ Port.
-PCs connected to the DMZ port are effectively isolated from your LAN, while connected to the Internet.
-This provides additional security for your LAN while allowing your Servers to be accessed from the Internet. - URL Filter.
+The required setup is quick and easy. - DMZ.
+One (1) PC on your local LAN can be configured to allow unrestricted 2-way communication with Servers or individual users on the Internet.
+This provides the ability to run programs which are incompatible with Firewalls. - URL Filter.
 Use the URL Filter to block access to undesirable Web sites by LAN users. - Internet Access Log.
 See which Internet connections have been made. - VPN Pass through Support.
 PCs with VPN (Virtual Private Networking) software using PPTP, L2TP and IPSec are transparently supported no configuration is required.